Does marketing really change from year to year?

 I say this often – but it bears repeating, examines your own situation closely.

 What worked in 2020 – where did your leads come from.
-For us it’s easy – Referrals, Organic Search, Speaking, Social.
-Boom – make sure you have that data down for real, for your self and double down on the top 2 or 3 as hard as you possibly can before persuing some dumb chatbot shit that your marketing agency has ridiculous margins on.
+For us it’s easy – Referrals, Organic Search, Speaking, and Social.
+Boom – make sure you have that data down for real, for your self and double down on the top 2 or 3 as hard as you possibly can before pursuing some dumb chatbot shit that your marketing agency has ridiculous margins on.
 Trust your gut – especially if your gut doubled sales last year.

 The original Post – 5 Types of Marketing Skyrocket This Next Year (A year ago)